-- A complex value is expressed as an ordered pair of reals, (ar,ai), where ar is the real part and ai is the imaginary part. - 17 The value of the argument of SQRT and DSQRT must be greater than or equal to zero.
+- 16 A complex value is expressed as an ordered pair of reals, (ar,ai), where ar is the real part and ai is the imaginary part. - 17 The value of the argument of SQRT and DSQRT must be greater than or equal to zero.
 The result of CSQRT and CDSQRT is the principal value with the real part greater than or equal to zero.
-When the real part of the result is zero, the imaginary part is greater than or equal to zero. - The value of the argument of ALOG, DLOG, ALOGIØ, and DLOGIØ must be greater than zero.
+When the real part of the result is zero, the imaginary part is greater than or equal to zero. - 18 The value of the argument of ALOG, DLOG, ALOGIØ, and DLOGIØ must be greater than zero.
 The value of the argument of CLOG and DLOG must not be (0.,0.).
 The result of CLOG and DLOG is the principal value, i.e. the range of the imaginary part of the result is -pi < imaginary part <= pi.
-The imaginary part of the result is pi only when the real part of the argument is less than zero and the imaginary part of the argument is zero. - 19 All angles are expressed in radians. - 20 The result will be expressed in radians. - The absolute value of the argument of SIN, DSIN, COS, DCOS, TAN, and DTAN is not restricted to be less than 2\pi. - The absolute value of the argument of ASIN and DASIN must be less than or equal to one.
-The range of the result is: $-pi/2 \le result \le pi/2$ . - 23 The absolute value of the argument of ACOS and DACOS must be less than or equal to one.
-The range of the result is: $\emptyset \leftarrow \text{result} \leftarrow \text{pi}$ .
+The imaginary part of the result is pi only when the real part of the argument is less than zero and the imaginary part of the argument is zero. - 19 All angles are expressed in radians. - 20 The result will be expressed in radians. - 21 The absolute value of the argument of SIN, DSIN, COS, DCOS, TAN, and DTAN is not restricted to be less than 2\pi. - 22 The absolute value of the argument of ASIN and DASIN must be less than or equal to one.
+The range of the result is: -pi/2 <= result <= pi/2. - 23 The absolute value of the argument of ACOS and DACOS must be less than or equal to one.
+The range of the result is: Ø <= result <= pi.

-- 24 for ATAN DATAN The range of the result and -pi/2 <= result <= pi/2.
+- 24 The range of the result for ATAN and DATAN is: -pi/2 <= result <= pi/2.
 If the value of the first argument of ATAN2 or DATAN2 is positive, the result is positive.
 If the value of the first argument is zero, the result is zero if the second argument is positive and pi if the second argument is negative.
 If the value of the first argument is negative, the result is negative.
 If the value of the second argument is zero, the absolute value of the result is pi/2.
 The arguments must not both have the value zero.
-The range of the result for ATAN2 and DATAN2 is: -pi < result <= pi. - 25 LGE (al,a2) returns the value true if al=a2 or if al follows a2 in the collating sequence described in American National Standard Code for Information Interchange, ANSI X3.4-1977 (ASCII), and otherwise returns the value false.
+The range of the result for ATAN2 and DATAN2 is: -pi < result <= pi. - 25 LGE(al,a2) returns the value true if al=a2 or if al follows a2 in the collating sequence described in American National Standard Code for Information Interchange, ANSI X3.4-1977 (ASCII), and otherwise returns the value false.

-LGT(al,a2) returns the value true if al follows a2 in the collating sequence described in ANSI X3.4-1977 (ASCII), and otherwise returns the value false.
+LGT( $\underline{a1},\underline{a2}$ ) returns the value true if $\underline{a1}$ follows $\underline{a2}$ in the collating sequence described in ANSI X3.4-1977 (ASCII), and otherwise returns the value false.

-LLE( $\underline{a1}$ , $\underline{a2}$ ) returns the value true if $\underline{a1} = \underline{a2}$ or if $\underline{a1}$ precedes $\underline{a2}$ in the collating sequence described in ANSI X3.4-1977 (ASCII), and otherwise returns the value false.
+LLE(a1,a2) returns the value true if $\underline{a1} = \underline{a2}$ or if $\underline{a1}$ precedes $\underline{a2}$ in the collating sequence described in ANSI X3.4-1977 (ASCII), and otherwise returns the value false.

-LLT(al,a2) returns the value true if al precedes a2 in the collating sequence described in ANSI X3.4-1977 (ASCII), and otherwise returns the value false.
+LLT( $\underline{a1},\underline{a2}$ ) returns the value true if $\underline{a1}$ precedes $\underline{a2}$ in the collating sequence described in ANSI X3.4-1977 (ASCII), and otherwise returns the value false.